intel/dffml/docs/about.rst

 different APIs can be cumbersome.

-Our project aims to make this process a breeze by introducing interoperability under a modular and easily extensible API.DFFML’s plugin-based architecture makes it a swiss army knife of ML research & MLOps.
+Our project aims to make this process a breeze by introducing interoperability under a modular and easily extensible API.
+DFFML’s plugin-based architecture makes it a swiss army knife of ML research & MLOps.

 We heavily rely on DataFlows, which are basically directed graphs.
 We are also